witfyl-ravped/urbit-react-cookbook/sendingmessages.md

   );
 ```

-Just like the last lesson we are using the `useCallback` Hook to pass in our formatting function.
-Notice that we declare the variable newNodes with the type Record consisting of a string and GraphNode as defined in `@urbit/api/dist/graph/types.d.ts`.
-We use `[]` notation to select the `nodes` key in the `message` object.
+Just like the last lesson we are using the `useCallback` Hook to pass in our handling function.
+Notice that we declare the variable `newNodes` with the type `Record` consisting of a `string` and the type `GraphNode` which is defined in `@urbit/api/dist/graph/types.d.ts`.
+We use `[""]` notation to select the `nodes` key in the `message` object.

-We then create an array from the `keys` in `newNodes` by using `Object.keys` and use the `.forEach()` method to get the `contents` of the message.
-Notice here that we type our `content` variable with the `Content` type which lives in the same place as `GraphNode`.
+We then create an array from the `keys` in `newNodes` by using `Object.keys` and pass an `index` variable into the `.forEach()` method.
+That allows us to to get the `contents` of the message from each entry in `newNodes`.
+Notice here that we type our `content` variable with the `Content` type which lives in the same file as `GraphNode`.

 We then use a series of `if` statements to determine what type of data is in our message as Landscape allows `mentions` `code` snippets, `url`s, and of course plain `text`.
-We'll dive into these more in future lessons.
+We'll dive into each of these more in future lessons.

-And then finally, set use our `setLog` function to store the data in our `useState` variable.
-Ok great!
+And then finally, set use our `setLog` function to store the `newMessage` data in our `useState` variable.
 Now whenever a message is sent to a channel in our ship we will see it displayed in our app.

+## Sending Messages

-We'll need to make another `subscription` to `graph-store` in order to send messages.
+We'll need to make another subscription to `graph-store` in order to send messages.
 This time on `path` `/keys`, we do this on line 171:

 ```
   // Another graph-store subscription pattern this time to pull the list of channels(chats) that our ship belongs to.
 Again I'm leaving the varialbe